senile-serpent/datasciencecoursera/HelloWorld.md

 * Grey
 * White

-The following ordered list contains the *colours of resistors* and the power of 10 associated with each colour
+The following ordered list of colours are ordered:

-0 Black
+1 Black
 - Brown
 - Red
 - Orange